Nicole Lavelle

 nicolelavelle@gmail.com

-Paper Road is a research narrative.
+Paper Road is a multi-media research narrative, exploring my place within a place.

 The Book